webplatform/docs/tutorials/google_chrome_frame/index.md

 ==More information==

-For more Information see the [http://www.google.com/url?q=http%3A%2F%2Fwww.chromium.org%2Fdevelopers%2Fhow-tos%2Fchrome-frame-getting-started Getting Started Guide] or watch [http://www.youtube.com/watch?feature=player_embedded&v=3YkEUpJQP3o this video] from Google IO 2011.
+For more information see the [http://www.google.com/url?q=http%3A%2F%2Fwww.chromium.org%2Fdevelopers%2Fhow-tos%2Fchrome-frame-getting-started Getting Started Guide] or watch [http://www.youtube.com/watch?feature=player_embedded&v=3YkEUpJQP3o this video] from Google IO 2011.
 }}
 {{Compatibility_Section
 |Not_required=No